steveicarus/iverilog/README.md

 	iverilog hello.vl
 ```

-(The above presumes that /usr/local/include and /usr/local/lib are
+(The above presumes that `/usr/local/include` and `/usr/local/lib` are
-part of the compiler search path, which is usually the case for gcc.)
+part of the compiler search path, which is usually the case for `gcc`.)

-To run the program:
+To run the generated program:

 ```bash
 	./a.out